-Most listings are in the $40's per square foot per year.
-The East Village region is going through a an increase in rates.
-In the last 3 months, the median rate went up $23 per sqft per year.
-That's a 97% rise in rent.
+On average, listings lease in the $30's per square foot per year.
+The East Village submarket is going through a decrease in rates.
+In the last 3 months, the median rate decreased $13 per sqft per year.
+That's a 27% decline in rent.

-Compared to the rest of the San Diego market, the East Village region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the San Diego market, the East Village submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Arts, entertainment, and restaurants are the dominant industries in this area.
 Commute by walking is the most popular way to get to work amongst East Village folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.